matbmeijer/fashion_product_similarity_dashboard/README.md

 -   Raw input files are saved within the *./raw* folder
 -   Intermediate trasnformations are save within the *./silver* folder
--   The output, the dashboard, is saved within the *./docs* folder
+-   The output - the dashboard - is saved within the *./docs* folder

 ## Further information about Fashion & Convolutional Networks